-Revision voting was originally dev-only and remained that way until late-2019 when the top 150 players were granted access to the channels.
-More recently, this was discarded in favor of an opt-in role that any verified Discord user can obtain.
+Revision voting is currently dev-only.
 While voting is exclusive to Discord, please remember that anyone can express their comments, questions, concerns, criticisms, etc. in the forum thread in which the plan was posted.
 The issues regarding Discord exclusivity will be addressed in a future version of the website.

-If you vote against changes in a achievement set, please state your reasoning in the discussion channel.
+If you vote against changes in an achievement set, please state your reasoning in the discussion channel.
 This is so potential compromises can be made for a broader acceptance of the changes.

 Hijacking revision, rescore, or icon-gauntlet votes will not be tolerated.
 Votes from alt accounts will be discarded if discovered and repeated occurrences will result in the alt account being removed from the server.
 If the alt's primary account is confirmed, they will have their vote(s) discarded and may face suspension from future votes.